 I’ve summed up all the advantages and disadvantages of this watch below for your easy reference:

-The Seiko SARB033 automatic wrist watch is a simple, elegant and understated watch that is just so amazing to look and wear.
+The Seiko SARB033 automatic wrist watch is a simple, elegant and understated watch that is just so amazing.
 Built with quality in mind by Seiko, this watch is definitely a great value for money given its solid construction and minute details in its craftsmanship.

 With a Seiko automatic movement Cal.
 6R15 inside it, you are getting a reliable and accurate movement that is used in Seiko’s diving watches intended to be used in tough environments.